electricobjects/FeedCache/README.md

 }
 ```

-**Create a FeedKitController**
+**Create a FeedController**

-Now create a `FeedKitController` in your UITableViewController or UICollectionViewController, specifying the type of FeedItem it will handle.
+Now create a `FeedController` in your UITableViewController or UICollectionViewController, specifying the type of FeedItem it will handle.

 ```swift